 He is Director of the INSYTE Centre, WIT and as a senior academic he has held many professorial positions for which he has won several awards.
-At the Technical University of Vienna he has won the best international lecturer award at the Technical University of Vienna five times.
+At the TU Wien he has won the best international lecturer award at the TU Wien five times.

 He has over 140 academic publications and has edited 3 books and numerous book chapters, and has contributed dozens of government, regulator and EU reports and white papers.

 He was winner of the 2020 International Federation of Automation and Control (IFAC) "Outstanding Achievement Award” for “sustained outstanding performance in major leadership positions” at the World Congress in Berlin.

 Janell D. Townsend is a Professor of Marketing and International Business, and Chair of the Management & Marketing Department at Oakland University, in Rochester, Michigan, USA.
 Dr. Townsend also teaches annually in the Masters of Science in Engineering Management program at TU-Wien in Austria, and with the Chair of Technology Innovation Management at the University of Zurich in Switzerland.
 She has been a Visiting Professor at Michigan State University, and the prestigious Hedi Fritz-Niggli Visiting Professor of Business at the University of Zurich.
 She earned her Ph.D. from Michigan State University in Marketing and International Business.